danBhentschel/techio-practical-linq/markdowns/generator_exercise2.md

 # Exercise: Bounded generator

-In this example, you will implement the same generator as before, but this time the sequence will be limited to the first `n` values, where `n` is a parameter to the method.
-As a reminder, here is the sequence you will be implementing.
+In this exercise, you will implement the same generator as in the unbounded generator exercise, but this time the sequence will be limited to the first `n` values, where `n` is a parameter to the method.
+As a reminder, here is the sequence you will be implementing:

 Alternate between adding 2 to the previous number, then multiplying the previous number by 2.
 Here are the first several values in this sequence: